sparkflows/sparkflows-docs/docs/troubleshooting/logs.rst

 Logs
 =====

-Fire Insights enables you to troubleshoot issues by using the logs.
-As an Administrator, you can view the logs in Fire Insights.
+Sparkflows enables you to troubleshoot issues by using the logs.
+As an Administrator, you can view the logs in Sparkflows.

 Read `Sparkflows Documentation <https://docs.sparkflows.io/en/latest/operations/logs.html>`_ to get more details on Logs.